lkilcommons/geospacepy-lite/docs/source/index.rst

 Several conventions are used throughout geospacepy.
 These conventions are enforced in preference to adding, for instance, adding additional optional arguments.

-    - Angles are assumed radians *except* latitudes (assumed degrees) and longitudes (assumed degrees or hours)
+- Angles are assumed radians *except*:

+  * Latitudes (assumed degrees)
+  * Longitudes (assumed degrees)
+  * Localtimes (when used as azimuth, i.e. replacing Longitude)(assumed hours)

+- Sign/Nomenclature conventions reflect ISO standards (when possible):

-    - Longitudes are assumed to follow ISO 6709 (negative is west) convention
+  * Longitudes are assumed to follow ISO 6709 (negative is west) convention

 - Times are assumed to be approximate Universal Time (*leap seconds NOT handled*)
 - Constants are specified in SI units (meters for lengths, kilograms for mass)

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    special_datetime
+   sun
+   rotations
+   terrestrial_spherical
+   spherical_geometry